Ali Pasha Rizvanbegović: Captain of Stolac

 After Zulfikar died in 1805, his sons started the struggle for his succession.
-Unsatisfied with the division of the captaincy, the three younger sons, Omer, Ali, and Hasan, ignited by the Muslim notables of Stolac, started the struggle against the older two brothers in early 1808.
+Unsatisfied with the division of the captaincy, the three younger sons, Omer, Ali, and Hasan, ignited by the Muslim notables of Stolac, started the struggle against the older two brothers, Ahmed and Halil, in early 1808.
 In the summer of 1808, they attacked Mehmed's estates and conquered them.
 The fortress of Hutovo, where the two older brothers hid, was besieged three times.
 They managed to hold off the three younger brothers mainly with the help of the French who occupied the neighbouring region of Dalmatia.
 The fighting between the brothers ended in 1810.
-Hamdija Kapidžić writes that Omer, the eldest of the three younger brothers, managed to gain the captaincy of Stolac, and by the advice of the Sublime Porte in Istanbul, he gave the captaincy of Hutovo to the two eldest brothers.
+Hamdija Kapidžić writes that Omer, the eldest of the three younger brothers, managed to gain the captaincy of Stolac, and by the advice of the Ottoman Porte in Constantinople, he gave the captaincy of Hutovo to the two eldest brothers.
 After Omer's death in 1813, he was succeeded by Ali.

 The struggle ended with Mustafa's death in 1813 and after Mehmed, who became the sole captain, retreated to Hutovo and left the captaincy of Stolac to Ali.
 Mehmed was eventually shot dead by Ali on 27 February 1832.

 Ali Pasha was a heterodox Muslim, belonging to a sect led by certain Sheikh Sikirica from Visoko, who found a skull with a few strands of hair, and proclaimed it a saint.
 Ali Pasha and his sons, as well as some other beys from Bosnia and Herzegovina visited Sikirica once a year for worship, which looked like a "small Kaaba".
 The local mufti of Mostar considered Sikirica a heretic.
 Ali Pasha later became a Sufi dervish.